zmrui/openevolve/examples/mlx_metal_kernel_opt/README.md

-# 🎯 Qwen3-0.6B Custom Metal Kernel Optimization with OpenEvolve
+# 🎯Custom Metal Kernel Optimization with OpenEvolve

 **Evolving custom GPU kernels for Grouped Query Attention using MLX Metal kernels for Qwen3-0.6B on Apple Silicon**